d2s/Documentation/_posts/2018-04-10-Changelog.md

 I have installed [MacOSX 10.14 Mojave beta](/Mojave) for test and compiling RsyncOSX with Xcode 10 beta.
 The Dark Mode of MacOSX Mojave is quite exiting.

-## Version 5.3.6 release candidate
+## Version 5.3.7

-Updated 16 June 2018
+Released 18 June 2018

+A **bug** in automatic backups is fixed, the bug causes RsyncOSX to crash if reporting more than 1000 files to be transferred.
+The bug is due to wrong number formatting.

 Creating the "restore part" of a task is removed, how to do a full restore is reimplemented.
 There are also some enhancements in the info part, caching of information, select and delete log records and a better check if menu app is installed.

-A bug in automatic backups is fixed, the bug causes RsyncOSX to crash if reporting more than 1000 files to be transferred.
-The bug is due to wrong number formatting.

 - [full restore](/Fullrestore)
 - [logging](/Logging)
 - [caching of information](/Caching)
+- compiled with latest version of Xcode, version 9.4.1 (9F2000)

 ## Version 5.3.5